A national movement

 • Sovereign cloud & data infrastructure.
 Sovereign Australian compute and data centres built on cheap continental electricity.
 Australian data, Australian-owned, Australian-hosted — the strategic capability to keep critical national data on Australian soil.

 • Indigenous economic sovereignty.
 The corridor passes through traditional country across the continent.
-Partnership creates the largest single economic uplift opportunity for traditional owners in Australian history — through royalty arrangements, employment, and economic development.
+Partnership on that country offers economic uplift for traditional owners on a scale no previous Australian infrastructure programme has carried — through royalty arrangements, employment, and economic development.

 • University & research corridor.
 Universities and research institutes spread along the corridor, connected by maglev to each other and to capital-city institutions.
 The knowledge economy spread across the continent rather than confined to two cities.